Jasmine-377/SchedulesApp/README.md

 • Maintenance and Updating: Ongoing after software launching

-Travel Planner Core Algorithms include：
+Travel Planner Core Algorithms：

 1. Schedule ：Use ‘ItemTouchHelper’ to drag and order the schedules.
 Enhance the clarity of the schedule, making the software more user friendly.

 2.Positioning Algorithms: Use Google Maps API to locate the schedule and show it through the map.

 3.Database Management：Use SQLite as the database management system (DBMS) to store and manage the data of the schedules.
-SQLite holds its advantage since it is self-contained which means the configuration and installation of SQLite is relatively easy.
-Therefore, the easy of use it
+SQLite holds its advantage since it is self-contained which means the configuration and installation of it.

 Current Status of Travel Planner
 1. Adding, deleting and ordering the schedule
 2. Local storage of the data
 3. Showing the location of the schedule on the map
+4. Countdown timer function

 Future Plan of Travel Planner
 1. Developing schedule reminder